148

 Religious, Cultural, and Intellectual History of Medieval Europe

 Dr. Akae is a historian of medieval Europe and has studied the preaching of mendicant friars from the thirteenth to the fifteenth centuries as mass medium before print was introduced by Johannes Gutenberg.
-Dr. Akae trained as a medievalist at Institute for Medieval Studies at the University of Leeds, and his recent publications include a monograph, A Mendicant Sermon Collection from Composition to Reception: The ‘Novum opus dominicale’ of John Waldeby, OESA (Turnhout: Brepols, 2015).
+Dr. Akae trained as a medievalist at Institute for Medieval Studies at the University of Leeds, and his recent publications include an article on the sermons of Pope John XXII and an co-edited volume: Pastoral Care and Monasticism in Latin Christianity and Japanese Buddhism (ca. 800 - 1650).

 Library and Information Science